 The Booher Library collaborates closely with the Stitt Library at the Austin Presbyterian Theological Seminary, just a few blocks away.
 A slightly longer walk takes seminarians to the fifth largest library in the United States, the General Libraries of The University of Texas at Austin, including the Harry Ransom Center for rare books and cultural materials and the unequaled Benson Latin American Collection.
 All these libraries extend borrowing privileges to our students [and we extend such privileges to their students] free of charge.

 Interlibrary Loan service is available for currently enrolled students, faculty, and staff.
 If an item needed for research is not available locally, the staff – upon request – will attempt to borrow it from another library through a process called Interlibrary Loan (ILL).
 This service is usually free unless the lending library charges.
 In that event, the charges are passed on to the borrower.
 Please note that ILL often takes several weeks, so it is best to seek out resources well in advance of assignment due dates.
-You may place ILL requests directly through Seeker, the library’s discovery tool, or you may contact Lisa at 512-439-0350 or firstname.lastname@example.org.
+You may place ILL requests directly through Seeker, the library’s discovery tool, or you may contact Yvonne at 512-439-0351 or email@example.com.

 Booher Library Name